-The FM24C04A is a 4-kilobit nonvolatile memory employing an advanced ferroelectric process.
+The FM24C16A is a 16-kilobit nonvolatile memory employing an advanced ferroelectric process.
 A ferroelectric random access memory or FRAM is nonvolatile and performs reads and writes like a RAM.
-It provides reliable data retention for 10 years while eliminating the complexities, overhead, and system level reliability problems caused by EEPROM and other nonvolatile memories.
+It provides reliable data retention for over 10 years while eliminating the complexities, overhead, and system level reliability problems caused by EEPROM and other nonvolatile memories.

-Unlike serial EEPROMs, the FM24C04A performs write operations at bus speed.
+Unlike serial EEPROMs, the FM24C16A performs write operations at bus speed.
 No write delays are incurred.
-Data is written to the memory array in the cycle after it has been successfully transferred to the device.
-The next bus cycle may commence immediately.
+The next bus cycle may commence immediately without the need for data polling.
+The FM24C16A is capable of supporting 1012 read/write cycles, or a million times more write cycles than EEPROM.

-These capabilities make the FM24C04A ideal for nonvolatile memory applications requiring frequent or rapid writes.
+These capabilities make the FM24C16A ideal for nonvolatile memory applications requiring frequent or rapid writes.
 Examples range from data collection where the number of write cycles may be critical, to demanding industrial controls where the long write time of EEPROM can cause data loss.
-The combination of features allows more frequent data writing with reduced overhead for the system.
+The combination of features allows the system to write data more frequently, with less system overhead.

-The FM24C04A provides substantial benefits to users of serial EEPROM, yet these benefits are available in a hardware drop-in replacement.
-The FM24C04A is available in industry standard 8-pin packages using a two-wire protocol.
-The specifications are guaranteed over an industrial temperature range of -40°C to +85°C.
+The FM24C16A provides substantial benefits to users of serial EEPROM, and these benefits are available as a hardware drop-in replacement.
+The FM24C16A is available in an industry standard 8-pin SOIC and uses a two-wire protocol.
+The specifications are guaranteed over the industrial temperature range from -40°C to +85°C.